CORPORATE GOVERNANCE STATEMENT 2018

 Materiality for these purposes is determined on both quantitative and qualitative bases.
 An amount which is greater than five percent of either the net assets of the Company or an individual director’s net worth is considered material for these purposes.

 The Company’s Constitution provides that the number of directors shall not be less than three and not more than ten.
 The Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify the appointment and further expense of additional independent non-executive directors.
-The Board believes that the six individuals on the Board can, and do, make independent judgments and act in the best interests of shareholders.
+The Board believes that the six individuals on the Board can, and do, make independent judgements and act in the best interests of shareholders.

 In accordance with the Corporations Act 2001 and the Company’s Constitution, directors must keep the Board advised, on an ongoing basis, of any interest that could potentially conflict with those of the Group.
 Where the Board believes that a significant conflict exists, the director concerned does not receive the relevant Board papers and is not present at the meeting whilst the item is considered.